AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 ## 3. Robot's finding in depth

-​​​​Now that it is clear what devices are involved in our project and how they will communicate, ...
+​​​​Now that it is clear what devices are involved in our project and how they communicate, we can inspect in detail how our implementation works.
+The following sections will explain the main idea of our robot's finding distributed algorithm, and review the code on the NodeMCU and the Zumo robot.

 ### 3.1.
 Algorithm's overview